-Interest rate risk refers to the risk resulting from movements in interest rates.

-This risk arises when a company's asset cash flows do not coincide with the cash flows arising from the liabilities, as this may result in the need to either sell assets to meet policy payments and expenses or reinvest excess asset cash flows in unfavourable interest rate environments.
+Interest rate risk results from movements in and/or the volatility of interest rates.
+When asset cash flows do not coincide with the cash flows arising from the liabilities, this may result in the need to either sell assets to meet policy obligations or reinvest excess asset cash flows in unfavourable interest rate environments.
 Historical data and current information is used to profile the ultimate claims settlement pattern by class of insurance, which is then used to develop an Investment Policy and strategy.
 To mitigate a portion of our interest rate risk, CGIC deploys an asset liability management strategy.
 A portion of the assets backing the Company's unpaid claims and adjustment expenses are designated as FVTPL under the fair value option with the objective of offsetting a targeted portion of the financial impact of interest rate changes and avoiding an accounting mismatch.
 While interest rate increases tend to have a positive effect on our net income, they tend to weaken our overall financial position due to the impact on bond values.
-A 1% movement in the interest rate, with all other variables held constant, would have the following estimated effect on the fair values of the Company's holdings as at December 31, 2016:
+A 1% movement in the interest rate, with all other variables held constant, would have the following estimated effect on the fair values of the Company's holdings as at December 31, 2017: